dedee95/SEXmer/README.md

 <prefix>.MSK.fa           | MSK sequence in FASTA file, extracted from the .tsv file.
 <prefix>.FSK.fa           | FSK sequence in FASTA file, extracted from the .tsv file.
 <prefix>.sexplot.png      | Scatter plot for MSK, FSK, MBK, FBK, and neutral in left panel; Bar plot for FSK and MSK in right panel.
 <prefix>.abundance.png    | Abundance plot for MSK, FSK, MBK, FBK, and neutral.
-This is usefull to see the abundance position of MSK or FSK.
+This is useful to see the abundance position of MSK or FSK.
 ```
 An example of `<prefix>.sexplot.png`: